gazebo-tooling/release-tools/jenkins-scripts/README.md

 # Jenkins scripts

 The release-tools repository uses the [DSL Jenkins plugin](https://plugins.jenkins.io/job-dsl/) to allow us to programmatically generate the job configuration (configuration as code).
 You can find the different job configs under the [`dsl`](./dsl/) folder.

 ## Conda local builder for Windows

+### Prerequisites

+The installation of Visual Studio 2019 needs to be peformed before using the local builder.
+Same [ROS 2 instructons](https://docs.ros.org/en/jazzy/Installation/Windows-Install-Binary.html#install-visual-studio) are valid here.

 ### Usage of `local_build.py`

 The `local_build.py` script is used to reproduce Jenkins builds for Windows, specifically supporting Pixi builds.

 ### Running the script

+> [!IMPORTANT]
+> The script needs to be run from a Windows command pront (Batch/DOS).
+Can not work under powershell or
+> git bash or other shells.

 To run the script, use the following command: